-Casey Outreach Van: A Vision for the Community
+Casey Community Outreach Program: A vision for the community

-Since our inaugural voyage in 2010, the Casey Outreach Van has provided service to over 1800 community members with no other access to eye care across the state of Oregon.
+Since our inaugural voyage in 2010, the Casey Outreach Program has provided service to over 8,100 community members with no other access to eye care across the state of Oregon.
 This has given them the opportunity to identify common preventable and treatable conditions related to refractive error, diabetes, macular degeneration, and glaucoma.

-An all volunteer staff of eye doctors, technicians, interpreters, and assistants gathers each weekend to provide this much needed service.
-To date, over 2,700 hours of service have been donated by the generous volunteers aboard the Casey Outreach Van.
+Entirely donor funded, the Casey Community Outreach Program is staffed by volunteer doctors, technicians, students and community members.
+To date, over 15,000 hours of service have been donated by the generous volunteers aboard the Casey mobile ophthalmology clinic.
 The thirty three foot, fully outfitted mobile ophthalmology unit and ongoing medical supplies are purchased through the generosity of private donors.

 Find out more in the video below about how the van went from a dream to reality thanks to generous support of donors, community centers and amazing volunteers.